Gamebook Tracker

 Blue (solid)Visited in the active or viewed run

-Red (solid)The section where a death run ended
+Red (solid)The section where a lost run ended

 Green (solid)The section where a victory run ended

-Dark with red outlineThis section has a death choice
+Dark with red outlineThis section can lead to a loss

 Dark with green outlineThis section has a victory choice